ghowland/sireus/README.md

 - Uses the ["Utility AI" or "Utility System" behavior system](https://en.wikipedia.org/wiki/Utility_system), which provides a sophisticated method scoring for N conditions per command, to prioritize execution based on collected Bot information.
 Scales to large numbers of commands, allowing for complex reactions in large environments.

 ### Help Wanted

+A Decision System being used in SRE and DevOps land is a new tool, and how to represent and work with the data is not yet explored.
+Looking for people to help make this easier for users to learn and become experts in, to create better automation and operational outcomes.

 - Data visualization mysteries
 	* How should the current state of a Bot Group be represented so that it can be understood at a glance?